paveljurca/notes/en/spectrum.md

 ![SPECTRUM display](d/display.jpg)

 The display needs to load all the files at once.
 That means we use [Windows Task Scheduler](https://en.wikipedia.org/wiki/Windows_Task_Scheduler) to run a yet-to-be-written script every morning just before classes start.
-Finally start `spectrum.exe` and site's live..
+Finally run `spectrum.exe` and site's live..

 The [BAT](https://en.wikipedia.org/wiki/Batch_file) file may contain